L.A. Salami

 Lookman Adekunle Salami, known professionally as L.A.
 Salami, is a British singer and songwriter, who is signed to Sunday Best Recordings & Domino Publishing.
-He has released three EPs and two albums.
+He has released four EPs and four albums.

 Career

 Salami grew up in foster care, developing a fascination with music.

-Salami's break came in 2012 when chosen to support Lianne La Havas on tour.
-He was eventually signed by independent London label Camouflage Recordings.
-Christopher Bailey, Chief Creative Officer at fashion house Burberry, then got in contact to arrange a Burberry Acoustic Session which led to L.A.
-Salami opening the Burberry Prorsum Menswear Spring/Summer 2014 runway show in Kensington Palace Gardens, Hyde Park.
+Salami's break came in 2012, when he was chosen to support Lianne La Havas on tour.
+Salami was eventually signed by independent London label Camouflage Recordings.
+Christopher Bailey, Chief Creative Officer at fashion house Burberry then got in contact to arrange a Burberry Acoustic Session, which led to L.A.
+Salami opening the Burberry Prorsum Menswear Spring/Summer 2014 runway show in Kensington Palace Gardens, Hyde Park, London.